-not require bonds as a means to secure importers' obligations unless the bonds are specifically included in a Member's Schedule.
-Yet many Members do maintain such requirements, and several provisions of the WTO agreements contemplate the use of bonds, 65 suggesting that they are intended to be a device generally available to Members to secure their obligations.
+GATT Article II.
+As explained above, the additional bond directive does not constitute a "duty" (antidumping or otherwise) or an "other charge."
+CBP does not charge for the bonds, nor does it even require that security take the form of the additional bond.
+The implication of India's argument that such bonds are "other charges" is that Members may not require bonds as a means to secure importers' obligations unless the bonds are specifically included in a Member's Schedule.
+Yet many Members do maintain such requirements, and several provisions of the WTO agreements contemplate the use of bonds, suggesting that they are intended to be a device generally available to Members to secure their obligations.
 Finally, India's assertion that the bond results in a "contingent tariff liability" is incorrect.
 The bond is security for liability resulting from the antidumping duty order; it does not itself result in tariff liability, "contingent" or otherwise.
-66

 GATT Article XI.
 As was the case with the bond measure at issue in Dominican Republic - Cigarettes, the bond directive does not prevent importers from importing shrimp into the United States.
-Indeed, import data demonstrates that significant quantities of shrimp subject to the AD orders continue to be imported into the United States, and there is no evidence that the bond directive has had any appreciable impact on imports.67 India's argument that a "limiting effect" of the type referenced in India - Autos exists simply when a measure may result in costs to importers proves too much: it would render any bond requirement inconsistent with Article XI.68 As the United States explained in its First Written Submission, the directive does not mandate an increased bond amount - as noted previously, importers can obtain individual bond determinations and, depending on their ability to pay and history of compliance with U.S. customs laws and regulations, may not be required to obtain a higher bond.
-Virtually all importers that have made a request have received individualized bond amounts pursuant to this process that are lower than those contemplated by the formula.69 Furthermore, even importers that have not demonstrated an ability to pay or have not complied with U.S. customs laws in the past are allowed to import even without participating in the process outlined in the directive or providing additional bond amounts.
+Indeed, import data demonstrates that significant quantities of shrimp subject to the AD orders continue to be imported into the United States, and there is no evidence that the bond directive has had any appreciable impact on imports.
+India's argument that a "limiting effect" of the type referenced in India - Autos exists simply when a measure may result in costs to importers proves too much: it would render any bond requirement inconsistent with Article XI.
+The directive does not mandate an increased bond amount - as noted previously, importers can obtain individual bond determinations and, depending on their ability to pay and history of compliance with U.S. customs laws and regulations, may not be required to obtain a higher bond.
+Virtually all importers that have made a request have received individualized bond amounts pursuant to this process that are lower than those contemplated by the formula.
 Importers have a range of mechanisms available to them to import into the United States without being subject to the additional bond directive, including single entry bonds, cash deposits or security other than a continuous entry bond.